imanring/Master_Mind/mastermind/algorithm.md

 **setKeyValues**

-Goals - set keyValues to a set of all posible keys at the
+Goals - set keyValues to a set of all posible keys when we have no information about the actual key.

+Steps - do four loops each from 0 to 6 inclusive and set keyValues to the indices.

+**Solve**

+Goals - figure out a hidden key.

+Input - scores from the guesses that the computer gives.
+These scores will be scoring the guesses against the actual score.

+Output - It will print the guess and the scores.

+Steps - loop until the keyValues has only one element in it.
+Each time randomly pick an from keyValues to score.
+Then remove all elements of keyValues that do not score the guess the same.

+Development - for the player shuffle the key half way through.
+Maybe solver it too.